 All TCMHA-unit tenants will have an SFPR and therefore will have a supportive services provider to respond to their mental health needs, challenges and crises 24/7.
-The project will have an on-site, resident property manager unit.
+The project will have a resident property manager at each site.
 All tenants will also be given the following contacts information: 911 services for dangerous and life threatening needs; access to local hospital emergency rooms; afterhours access to TCMHA.

-From the first day of occupancy, the housing team will have communication at least once per week and on an "as needed" basis with property management, and at least every other week and on an "as needed" basis with the designated service provider partners, which includes TCMHA mental health services and Wellness Center staff.
+From the first day of occupancy, the housing team and Resident Services Coordinator will have communication at least once per week and on an "as needed" basis with property management, and at least every other week and on an "as needed" basis with the designated service provider partners, which includes TCMHA mental health services and Wellness Center staff.
 Once it is determined that all partners are working well together, communication will be reduced to less frequency, but maintained on a regular basis.

-A member of the TCMHA housing program team will be the point person to coordinate the communication between the SFPR, the service providers, the project development partners, and the property management company.
-The housing program team is also the main contact for each tenant in helping resolve any issues that arise where a tenant feels they are not being treated fairly, are not receiving the services expected or in the manner expected, do not understand what is happening, or have a concern they feel is not being adequately/promptly addressed.
-If the housing team or it members are the concern, the tenant may contact the TCMHA MHSA Manager.
+The TCMHA Resident Services Coordinator will be the point person to coordinate the communication between the SFPR, the service providers, the project development partners, and the property management company.
+The Resident Services Coordinator also the main contact for each tenant in helping resolve any issues that arise where a tenant feels they are not being treated fairly, are not receiving the services expected or in the manner expected, do not understand what is happening, or have a concern they feel is not being adequately/promptly addressed.
+If the housing team or its members are the concern, the tenant may contact the TCMHA MHSA Manager.

 Every effort will be made to facilitate the achievement of consensus among property management, service providers, and the project sponsors on decisions affecting tenants.
 The property management team and TCMHA housing team will meet regularly to discuss tenant/building issues.
 Concerns between tenants and the service provider/property management/project sponsors can also be raised and addressed in the tenant support group meetings.
 These efforts will help the early identification of problems/issues and rapid resolution.
 Most decisions will be reached and disagreements resolved through this process and by adhering to the terms of the MOU between the project sponsor and the property manager, and service providers.
-All TCMHA clients will be advised of their rights under the Patients Rights and Grievance Process through the SFPR.
+All TCMHA and DHS clients will be advised of their rights under the Patients Rights and Grievance Process through the SFPR.

 On-going efforts will be made to ensure that communication between all service providers, the project sponsor, and the property management team remains open and positive in helping tenants understand all program guidelines, feel respected and cared for, and capable of fulfilling their individualized assessment goals.
 Release of Protected Health Information Forms will be presented to each client for signature in order to allow for sharing of necessary information between service provider, project sponsor, and property management staff.
 When urgent tenant issues arise, service provider staff and property management will either set up a telephone conference or meet promptly to discuss the issue and develop a solution with the tenant.
+The property manager will provide each new tenant a copy of the "house rules upon moving into their unit.
+All tenants will be provided updates to the "house rules" as they occur